CMS Measures Management System Blueprint (Blueprint v 14.1)

 WHO CAN USE THE MMS BLUEPRINT?

-Anyone can use the Blueprint whether the goal is to understand the measure lifecycle or use it as a guide to develop a measure.
-While CMS measure developers must use it, it is also a great resource for non-CMS contracted measure developers who want to submit measures for consideration by CMS.
-The processes outlined help ensure measures address the evaluation criteria used by CMS and the National Quality Forum (NQF) including: the importance to measure and report on the topic, scientific acceptability of measure properties, feasibility, usability and use, and harmonization.
+Anyone can use the Blueprint.
+While CMS measure developers are required to use it, it is also a great resource for non-CMS contracted measure developers who want to submit measures for consideration by CMS.
+The processes outlined in the Blueprint help ensure measures meet the evaluation criteria used by CMS and the National Quality Forum (NQF) including: the importance to measure and report on the topic, scientific acceptability of measure properties, feasibility, usability and use, and harmonization.

 The Blueprint is divided into six sections: